 - Be as communicative as you can with your team.

-Digital PR is an array of many things, and it may seem intimidating to internally initiate internal strategy and planning.
-But with the right support and the right tools, digital PR can bring more success for your company in the long-run.
+Digital PR is an array of many things, and it may seem intimidating, even for public relations professionals, to internally initiate internal strategy and planning.
+But with the right support, including from PR specialists, and the right tools, digital PR can bring more success for your company in the long-run.
 So, choose each digital PR tactic wisely, but don’t be afraid to try something new.